 We are excited to welcome you to the campus and eager to meet you individually and collectively.
 We share your high expectations and pledge our support as you find and fulfill your purpose.
-Be well, study hard, stay connected, seek help and resources, and prepare for your future at Howard University.
+Be well, study hard, stay connected, seek help and resources, and enjoy this academic year.

-With Bison Pride,
+With Bison Pride.